-Charter for the Compensation Committee of the McClatchy Company
+Charter for the Compensation Committee of The McClatchy Company, as amended on July 23, 2013

-Charter for the Compensation Committee of The McClatchy Company, as amended on March 20, 2012.
-Created as a permanent committee of the Board by Board resolution June 22, 1988.
+Created as a permanent committee of the board by board resolution June 22, 1988.

 The purpose of the Compensation Committee shall be to discharge the board's responsibilities relating to compensation of the Company's executive officers.
 The Committee has overall responsibility for approving and evaluating the executive officer compensation plans, policies and programs of the Company.
 The Compensation Committee is also responsible for producing an annual report on executive compensation for inclusion in the Company's proxy statement.

-- The Compensation Committee shall consist of no fewer than three (3) members.
+1. The Compensation Committee shall consist of no fewer than three (3) members.

-- The members of the Compensation Committee will be appointed by the board and replaced by the board.
+3. The members of the Compensation Committee will be appointed by the board and replaced by the board.

-- A majority of the members of the Committee shall constitute a quorum at any meeting.
+4. A majority of the members of the Committee shall constitute a quorum at any meeting.
 The Chair or a majority of the members of the Committee may call meetings of the Committee upon reasonable notice to all members of the Company.

-- Review and approve the compensation of the executive officers other than the CEO including (a) annual base salary, (b) annual incentive bonus targets, (c) equity compensation and (d) long-term incentive awards and (e) any other benefits, compensation or arrangements.
+3. Review and approve the compensation of the executive officers other than the CEO including (a) annual base salary, (b) annual incentive bonus targets, (c) equity compensation and (d) long-term incentive awards and (e) any other benefits, compensation or arrangements.

-- Make recommendations to the board with respect to board compensation, including compensation of the Chairman of the Board.
+4. Make recommendations to the board with respect to board compensation, including compensation of the Chairman of the Board.

-- Make recommendations to the board with respect to incentive compensation plans and equity-based plans and administer those plans pursuant to such authority as the board may delegate to the Committee, including, without limitation, making such awards under those plans as the Committee may determine.
+5. Make recommendations to the board with respect to incentive compensation plans and equity-based plans and administer those plans pursuant to such authority as the board may delegate to the Committee, including, without limitation, making such awards under those plans as the Committee may determine.

-- Review and discuss with the Company's management the Company's "Compensation Discussion and Analysis" required by Item 402 of Regulation S-K (or any successor rule or regulation) of the Securities and Exchange Act of 1934, as amended, and based on such review and discussion, determine whether to recommend to the Board that the Compensation Discussion and Analysis be included for use in the Company's Annual Report on Form 10-K or proxy statement.
+6. Review and discuss with the Company's management the Company's "Compensation Discussion and Analysis" required by Item 402 of Regulation S-K (or any successor rule or regulation) of the Securities and Exchange Act of 1934, as amended, and based on such review and discussion, determine whether to recommend to the board that the Compensation Discussion and Analysis be included for use in the Company's Annual Report on Form 10-K or proxy statement.

-- Produce on an annual basis a report on executive compensation for inclusion in the Companys proxy statement.
+7. Produce on an annual basis a report on executive compensation for inclusion in the Company's Annual Report on Form 10-K and/orproxy statement.

-- Form and delegate authority to subcommittees when appropriate.
+8. Form and delegate authority to subcommittees when appropriate.

-- Make regular reports to the board.
+9. Make regular reports to the board.

-- Review and re-examine this Charter annually and recommend any proposed changes to the board for approval.
+10. Review and re-examine this Charter annually and recommend any proposed changes to the board for approval.

-- Annually review and evaluate its own performance.
+11. Annually review and evaluate its own performance.

 Molly Maloney Evangelisti